 Social listening works on a much bigger scale.
-While with monitoring you observe, collect, and get involved in individual conversations, social listening considers how your company, your products, your representatives, competitors, and markets are discussed on the whole.
+While with monitoring you observe, collect, and get involved in individual conversations, social listening (or social analytics) considers how your company, your products, your representatives, competitors, and markets are discussed on the whole.
 As opposed to interacting with separate conversations, you interact with large amounts of social data and analyze it to gain valuable insights into customers' perception of your company, competitors, social events and so on.
-There's a common saying in the social media marketing world (yes we do have our own sayings) which goes like "social monitoring is the trees; social listening is the forest".
+There's a common saying in the marketing world (yes we do have our own sayings) which goes like "social monitoring is the trees; social listening is the forest".

 Business goals: Specific vs. Diverse

 The business goals that are accomplished by social media monitoring boil down to two business processes related to social media: social customer care and social selling.
 Both include direct interactions with people and both aim to help and please either existing or potential customers.
-Basically, you can set two business goals to benchmark your social media monitoring efforts: customer satisfaction and conversions.
+Basically, you can set two business goals to benchmark your monitoring efforts: customer satisfaction and conversions.

 What's unique about social listening is that its possible applications are extremely diverse.
 You can set all kinds of businesses goals for your social media listening strategy: raising brand awareness, modifying your product based on the competitors' strategies, carrying out a successful marketing campaign that corresponds with your target audience's values.